ytnk531/html_class/README.md

 html_class(:banner, :bold) # => "banner bold"
 ```

-In Ruby on Rails, configure Controller class to use this suntax.
+In Ruby on Rails, configure Controller class to use this sintax.

 ```ruby
 # In application controller